cspades/predi-home/README.md

 A Cloud AI-driven embedded system that learns the discretized time-series state trajectory of a smart home to predict and autonomously operate various features included within the smart home via behavioral cloning or reinforcement learning on human-computer/appliance interactions to improve the lifestyle and productivity of the resident(s) of the smart home.

-In particular, a neural net trains on the time-domain state of the smart home either through imitation learning on the actions of the resident, or alternatively/time permitting, (inverse) reinforcement learning to learn a state-action control policy (via RL) driven by minimizing a "control-override" loss function representing differences in the autonomous policy and learned behavior of the resident (generated via imitation for inverse RL), and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) update the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the active resident(s) of the smart home.
+In particular, a neural net or random forest trains on the time-domain state of the smart home through imitation learning on the translated feature trajectories of the smart home, and periodically (depending on the periodicity or frequency bandwidth of the learned trajectory) update the autonomous smart home controller to reflect changes in the predicted state trajectory or autonomous policy of the smart home, with minimal guidance from or interaction with the active resident(s) of the smart home.

 ## Project Specifications and Methodology

-To design and prototype the system, I utilize either Open Smart Home Simulator (OpenSHS - https://github.com/openshs/openshs) or HomeIO (https://realgames.co/home-io/) with ConnectIO (https://docs.realgames.co/connectio/) to simulate and generate data of the trajectories of smart home residents.
+To design and prototype the system, I utilize either Open Smart Home Simulator (OpenSHS - https://github.com/openshs/openshs) or HomeIO (https://realgames.co/home-io/) with ConnectIO (https://docs.realgames.co/connectio/) to simulate the operation and generate data for the trajectories of the smart home.

-To control/actuate the predictive model of the smart home and communicate data between the smart home simulation and the Cloud, I will utilize an STM Nucleo (https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f446re.html#overview) programmed through Mbed (https://www.mbed.com/en/) and connected to Amazon Web Services (https://aws.amazon.com/) to train an adaptive neural network that learns various time-domain functions or policies for all the appliances/computers in the smart home.
+To control the features of and actuate the predicted trajectory of the smart home, as well as communicate data between the smart home simulation and the Cloud, I will utilize an STM Nucleo (https://www.st.com/content/st_com/en/products/evaluation-tools/product-evaluation-tools/mcu-mpu-eval-tools/stm32-mcu-mpu-eval-tools/stm32-nucleo-boards/nucleo-f446re.html#overview) programmed through Mbed (https://www.mbed.com/en/) and connected to Amazon Web Services (https://aws.amazon.com/) to train an adaptive neural network that learns various time-domain functions for all the appliances/computers in the smart home via IoT and SageMaker.

 ## Resources